Extracting abundance indices from longline surveys : method to account for hook competition and unbaited hooks: More details about the MEM

 \subsubsection{MEM Estimators}

 Using the regular form of the model given in equation \ref{eq:Regulier}, it is easy to derive the log likelihood and obtained the maximum likelihood estimators:

-Those estimators are quite intuitive: for example $\alpha$ parameter represent the relative density of catchable individuals from target species and it is naturally estimated as the ratio between the the catch of target species and the total number of catch including empty hooks.
-The ambiguity of the model lies then in the definition of the relative density, how much the catchable density has to be increased?
+Those estimators are quite intuitive: for example the $\alpha$ parameter represents the relative density of catchable individuals from target species and it is estimated as the ratio between the the catch of target species and the total number of catch including empty hooks.
+The ambiguity of the model lies then in the definition of the relative density and how to link the relative density of catchable individuals to the actual relative density.
+In other words, how much the relative density of catchable individuals has to be increase to take into account the escaped individuals.

 The maximum of the logllikelihood function equals